François Mulard: Early life

-François Mulard was a student of Jacques-Louis David and has been admitted to the competition of the Prix de Rome in 1799 where he won a second prize.
+François Mulard was a student of Jacques-Louis David.
+He was admitted to the competition of the Prix de Rome in 1799 where he won a second prize.
 He competed again in 1802, but was not ranked.
 He was a painter at the Royal Gobelins Manufactory, where he taught drawing as the director of the living model, with students working each week alternately on plaster models or live male models.

 Career

 He is the author of the painting commemorating the meeting of Persian envoy Mirza Mohammad-Reza Qazvini with Napoleon I at the Finckenstein Palace on April 27, 1807, which led to the signing of the Treaty of Finckenstein.
 At the Salon of 1812 at the Louvre he displayed The Death of General Causse at the Battle of Dego, a scene from the French Revolutionary War.
-In 1830, he was one of the co-founders of the Free Society of Fine Arts in Paris, where he became vice-president in 1832 along with his colleague Louis-Alexandre Péron (1776-1855).
+In 1830, he was one of the co-founders of the Free Society of Fine Arts in Paris, where he became vice-president in 1832 along with his colleague Louis-Alexandre Péron (1776–1855).